-Madrid officials reluctantly ready city for partial lockdown
+Madrid readies for partial lockdown, files legal challenge

 It wasn’t immediately clear how the new measures might affect the few tourists arriving in Madrid, but regional authorities can’t ban foreign visitors unless Spain closes its borders.

-Alicia Leon and Iain Sullivan in Madrid, and Barry Hatton in Lisbon, Portugal, contributed to this story.
+Barry Hatton reported from Lisbon, Portugal.
+Alicia Leon and Iain Sullivan in Madrid contributed to this story.